tpmc/tpmc-test/Readme.md

 # Topology preserving marching cubes (TPMC)
-This document describes the procedure to reproduce the results from the paper:

-**add paper here**

 The test programs are build using Cmake.

 In addition to the TPMC library, the test programs need the following third party libraries: